ArduPilot/ardupilot_wiki/plane/source/docs/guide-vtail-plane.rst

 A common alternative to an elevator and rudder is a VTail, or sometimes an ATail (which is an upside down VTail).

-A VTail aircraft has the same functionality as a normal four channel plane, but needs special care for the setting up of the VTail servos.
+A VTail aircraft has the same functionality as a standard aircraft, but it requires special configuration of the servo outputs.
+Do not use V-Tail mixing on your transmitter.

-A typical VTail setup is

-- servo output 1 is aileron
-- servo output 2 is left vtail servo
-- servo output 3 is throttle
-- servo output 4 is right vtail servo

-You don't have to use this ordering if it isn't convenient for your plane.
+Although you can choose custom channels, the typical VTail setup uses channel 2 and 4 for the servo outputs:

 .. warning:: You should remove the propeller from your aircraft before
              starting your setup.